Sports field maintenance

 One of the most important factors in maintaining quality sports fields is to correctly manage and schedule an irrigation program.

-To calculate the litres per week you multiply the field area in square metres by the number of millimetres of water you are aiming to provide.
+To calculate the litres per week for watering, multiply your field area in square metres by the number of millimetres of water you are aiming to provide.

 Things to consider when watering sports fields:

 - use deep and infrequent applications of water (watering to field capacity)

 - minimise light frequent hand watering